HardCodeDev777/EmotionGestureBlinkUnity/README.md

 Big thanks to:
 - [ipraveenkmr/python-open-cv-projects](https://github.com/ipraveenkmr/python-open-cv-projects) (base for gestures & emotions)
 - Vigil devs for the blink detection idea
-- AI for some Python help (I dob't like this language, but I had no choice😅)
+- AI for some Python help (I don't like this language, but I had no choice😅)

 ---